 - My Account

-Ted Ross, an African American entertainer, was born on this date in 1934.
+Ted Ross, a Black stage and screen entertainer, was born on this date in 1934.

-Theodore “Ted” Ross was from Zanesville, Ohio, but his mother, Elizabeth Russell, a nightclub singer in the 1920s and 1930s, moved the family to Dayton when young Ross was seven.
+Theodore “Ted” Roberts was from Zanesville, Ohio; his mother, Elizabeth Russell, a nightclub singer in the 1920s and 1930s, moved the family to Dayton when young Ross was seven.
 He loved the clubs on West Fifth Street--Dayton’s answer to Harlem in the first half of the 20th century.
 While in junior high, Ross, who was big for his age, would dress up and strut into the Owl Club and The Palace Theater's Midnight Rambles to see great acts such as Duke Ellington.

-His nightclub exploits as a teenager weren't very popular at home.
+His nightclub exploits as a teenager wasn't very popular at home.
 He quit Roosevelt High in 1950 and enlisted in the Air Force.
-Two years later at 18, Theodore Ross Roberts entered an amateur night contest at the Top Hat bar on Germantown Street.
-Home on furlough, he sang "Somewhere Over the Rainbow," won $5 that night and found his calling.
-After leaving the military, Ross worked his way from Great Falls, Montana, to a strip bar in Los Angeles as a singer and emcee.
+Two years later, at 18, he entered an amateur night contest at the Top Hat bar on Germantown Street.
+Home on furlough, he sang "Somewhere Over the Rainbow," won $5 that night, and found his calling.
+After leaving the military, Ross worked from Great Falls, Montana, to a strip bar in Los Angeles as a singer and emcee.
 There he landed his first stage role in Oscar Brown Jr.'s "Bigtime Buck White."

 His other credits include playing Bitterman, the chauffeur in Dudley Moore’s Arthur movies, and the recurring role of Dean Harris on The Cosby Show and A Different World.
-He came home for good in 1997 and opened Your Place, a jazz club on West Third Street.
-Occasionally, Ross sat in and sang in his club, and performed as part of the Dayton Art Institutes's Just Jazz series.
-He was honored by Dayton’s Wayman Chapel AME Church, the Miami Valley Fisk University Alumni Club and by WROU-FM as a Black History Month Achiever.
+He returned to Dayton for good in 1997 and opened Your Place, a jazz club on West Third Street.
+Occasionally, Ross sat in, sang in his club, and performed as part of the Dayton Art Institutes Just Jazz series.
+He was honored by the city Wayman Chapel AME Church, the Miami Valley Fisk University Alumni Club, and WROU-FM as a Black History Month Achiever.
 In 1998, a stroke confined Ross to a bed.